LaurieLBaker/DSCA_data_visualisation_in_r/README.md

 **Intended Audience**

-Students with familiar with R wishing to advance their data visualisation skills.
+Students familiar with R wishing to advance their data visualisation skills.

 **Learning Objective Detail**

 At the end of the course, participants will:-

-* become familiar with how a plot is built using ggplot and leaflet and ways to build and customise their plots using both packages.
+* Be familiar with how a construct a basic plot using layers in ggplot.
+* Understand how variables in the data are used to determine aesthetics of the plot.
+* Be familiar with the concepts of tidy data.
+* Understand the connection between different geoms and the type of plot they produce (e.g. geom_line, geom_point).
+* Understand how to customise a plot using labs, theme, facet.

 **Course Type** (Fixed length list.)

-* E learning - Available
+* Online learning - Not Available
-* Self learning - Not Available
+* Independent learning - Not Available
 * Face to face - Available

 **Skill Level**